-Ph.D., 1995, University Y.

-Thesis title: "A big and novel molecule in the right ear of the tsetse fly"

-Thesis advisor: Dr. X.

-Comprehensive exams in Entomology and Neurobiology
+- PhD, 1995, University Y. - Thesis title: "A big and novel molecule in the right ear of the tsetse fly" - Thesis advisor: Dr. X. - Comprehensive exams in Entomology and Neurobiology

 By listing all this information, you have put out four hooks instead of one.
-You never know who is interested in some obscure aspect of your research and by providing the thesis title, you have allowed one more person to get hooked.
-Or maybe, there is someone who actually knows your former thesis advisor, likes insects, our likes the idea of hiring an insect neurobiologist.
-The date may indicate your "scientific age" and the university may also carry some implications.

-At the top of your CV, you may want to put some biographical information, but then you may not.
-Your name will probably indicate your gender so that is not an issue.
-But do you want to give your birth date? your place of origin? marital status?
+You never know who is interested in some obscure aspect of your research.
+By providing the thesis title, you have allowed one more person to get hooked.
+Or maybe there is someone who actually knows your former thesis advisor, likes insects, or likes the idea of hiring an insect neurobiologist.
+The date may indicate your "scientific age" and the name of the university may also carry some implications.
+At the top of your CV, you may or may not want to put some biographical information.
+Your name will probably indicate your gender, so that is not an issue.
+But do you want to give your birth date, place of origin, or marital status?
 These are issues that should not be factored into a hiring decision but frequently are (at least subconsciously) by some faculty.
 So if you think it might help, add it; but when in doubt, leave it out.
 If you decide to include personal information, do not give names or ages of family members.
 You might want to include some of the following sections in your CV.
-I have suggested some entries for each heading: